 1955 The Summer When… recalls the thrill and apprehension of a student invited, on the first long vacation, to stay with her professor in Paris.
-Travelling across a continent recovering from six years of war, she gets into scrapes through her naively optimistic attitude, dented by actual experience of people and life in general.
+Travelling across a continent recovering from six years of war, she gets into scrapes through her naively optimistic attitude, dented by

 “…an engagingly honest account of her roller-coaster adventures across Europe by a Fifties girl before the feminist movement began.”